DarkSnake-Kobra/passgen/README.md

-# Password-Generator js branch
+# Test branch
-This is an electron build.
-Note this is a very minimal build and not quite as complete as the java build.
+This is a nodejs with electron build.
+The plan is to replace the java build in the future.
+There is still a bit to work on.

 # License
 Placed under the Apache 2 license.